Manipur mobs burn empty houses in Moreh, buses in Kangpokpi | Politics

 - India

-A group of miscreants set afire at least 30 houses and shops and engaged in a shootout with security forces in Manipur's Moreh district on Wednesday, officials said.
+A mob set afire at least 30 houses and shops and engaged in a shootout with security forces in Manipur's Moreh district on Wednesday, officials said.

 The abandoned houses were in the Moreh Bazar area close to the Myanmar border.